Terriao/OpenDPC/README.md

 After a JND session finishes, the module writes two artefacts:

-- **Result file** — a per-subject record of the converged JND rate point for every sequence in the run, written through a native Windows save-file dialog (`ResultSaver`).
-The path and format are user-selectable.
+- **Result file** — a per-subject record of the converged JND rate point for every sequence in the run, written through a native Windows save-file dialog.
 - **Session log** — a rolling text log under `<install>/Logs/`, capped at the most recent N files (`FileLogger`).
 Useful for re-tracing a subject's verdict sequence or diagnosing UI / asset-loading issues after the fact.

 ---